 For most cities, it is the case that the closer to the city centre, the more expensive the rentals become.
 This is only partly true of Toronto.
-While luxury condominiums dot the skyline, and while the city is busy constructing more high-rises and skyscrapers than even Manhattan, there is a large immigrant population living in sub-par housing within the city’s core.
+While luxury condominiums dot the skyline, and while the city is continuously constructing skyscrapers, there is a large immigrant population living in sub-par housing within the city’s core.
 This creates a striking contradiction where multi-million dollar condos reach upward next to homeless shelters that can appear to be near collapse.

 This uneven distribution of wealth means that there are apartments available for people from all walks of life almost anywhere in the city.
 While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and amongst them from which to choose.